 If we could perceive the universe as it truly is, everything would appear as nets of buzzing atoms.
-Every time you touch your screen, they bend like a trampoline.
-Every time you run your hand through your hair, it captures and carries off their electrons.
+Every time you touch your phone screen, they bend like a trampoline.
+Every time you run your hand through your hair, it gets covered in electrons.
 Every interaction on Earth, from picking up a coffee cup to hitting a baseball, involves atoms.

-Atoms are one of the most fundamental concepts in the universe, but only very recently has our technology been able to see them, and very few people can tell you what they actually look like.
-This article is about what an atom looks like.
+Atoms are one of the most fundamental concepts in the universe, but only very recently has our technology been able to directly see them, and until now few people could tell you what they actually look like.

 In school we’re shown this diagram:

 But it is about as different to an actual atom as a kid’s drawing of a bus is to an actual bus.